alazaroc/blog-web-code/_posts/2023-05-15-aws-waf-web-application-firewall-deep-dive.md

 Usually is a good idea to create some alarms to be notified if some block requests appear on our web, so we can configure a `CloudWatch Alarm`.

-The easy way to create the alarm is through the AWS WAF Metric for `BlockeRequests`.
+The easy way to create the alarm is through the AWS WAF Metric for `BlockedRequests`.
 There we have a direct link to create one alarm with this associated metric if we access `Graphed Metrics`` and select the indicated icon in red color:

 ![waf-alarm-1](waf-alarm-1.png){:class="border"}

-After the creation, we will have something like that:
+After the creation, we will have something like this:

 ![waf-alarm-2](waf-alarm-2.png){:class="border"}